dss-extensions/dss_capi/docs/known_differences.md

     - Access by `idx` for many more DSS elements (21 new function pairs).
     - Experimental access to the following classes: `WireData`, `TSData`, `Reactors`, `LineSpacings`, `LineGeometries`, `CNData`.
     - `Error_Get_NumberPtr` returns a pointer to the global error number variable.
 This can be used to get for errors with lower overhead.
     - `Transformers_Get_LossesByType` and `Transformers_Get_AllLossesByType` return [total losses, load losses, no-load losses] for one or all transformers, respectively.
+In 2025, a similar API was introduced in EPRI's OpenDSS for CktElement.
     - `Lines_Get_IsSwitch`/`Lines_Set_IsSwitch`
     - `Loads_Get_Phases`/`Loads_Set_Phases`
     - `XYCurves_Get_AllNames` (was missing)
     - `CktElement_Get_IsIsolated`

 - **Notable omissions below.
 If you feel we should port them, please raise you concerns on our GitHub issue tracker.**
+    - `pyControl` has not been ported yet (but the related commands have, i.e. users can already force a PC elements to use specific InjCurrents, ITerminals and YPrims, including through our Alt/Obj API).
     - `Generic5` and `FMonitor` have not been ported yet due to lack of usage examples for validation.
 Please open an issue ticket on GitHub if you'd like us to port those.
-    - `WindGen` is also not ported yet, waiting for it to mature.
+The code was in fact ported, refactored and cleaned-up, but the components remain disabled by default.
     - The Diakoptics features are currently disabled.
 The implementation will be slightly different here since we use a completely different multi-circuit organization.

 - Monitor headers: In the official OpenDSS, since May 2021, the monitor binary stream doesn't include the header anymore.
 When porting the change to DSS-Extensions, we took the opportunity to rewrite the related code.
 As such, the implementation in DSS-Extensions deviate from the official one.
 Extra spaces are not included and should be more consistent.
 As a recommendation, if your code needs to be compatible with both implementations, trimming the fields should be enough.
+A compatibility flag exists to try to restore the original behavior.

 👉 Besides the omissions and caveats listed here, our general policy on commits/features from official OpenDSS is to port them in a matter of hours/days, if possible.
 If we find that a SVN commit/feature in the official OpenDSS introduces issues/bugs, we may postpone porting and/or report the issues in the official OpenDSS forum.
 Our releases are not coordinated with the official version.